 Research Health Information (RHI)

+The Office of Technology and Digital Innovation provides resources for researchers using RHI data.
 PHI is subject to HIPAA regulations, while RHI is not.
 However, RHI is covered by other state and federal laws for the privacy and confidentiality of research health information.
-The Office of Technology and Digital Innovation is a resource for how best to get your research project started with security and compliance integrated into your research workflow.